SUBTITLE: YOU’RE NOT GOOD ENOUGH TO GO TO HEAVEN

 Our justification comes from the grace of God.
 Grace is favor, the free and undeserved help that God gives us to respond to his call to become children of God, adoptive sons, partakers of the divine nature and of eternal life.
 (CCC #1996)

-“Free and undeserved help” mans that salvation is a gift from God.
+CCC is the Catechism of the Catholic Church.
+It’s an official book that carefully explains all the important church teachings.
+What does it tell us about salvation?
+“Free and undeserved help” means that salvation is a gift from God.
 Then why are Catholics not sure they are going to heaven?
 We understand “getting saved” as a three-part process: Justification, Sanctification, and Salvation.

 Justification happens when we return to a relationship with God.
 It can happen in a big way at Baptism or with a major conversion, like the Prodigal Son returning to his father.
 But even a Mortal sin breaks our relationship with God, so we get justified when we return and confess our sins and receive the free gift of forgiveness that puts us back into a relationship with God.